 - local anaesthetic cream – if you’re only having the procedure on a small area of skin

 - local anaesthetic injection – also for small areas of your face

 - general anaesthesia – if you’re having a very large area of skin treated, for example your whole face

-Ablative laser facial resurfacing most commonly uses either a carbon dioxide or an Erbium:YAG (a type of metal-enriched crystal) laser.
+Ablative laser resurfacing most commonly uses either a carbon dioxide or an Erbium:YAG (a type of metal-enriched crystal) laser.
 Non-ablative facial resurfacing uses a variety of techniques.

 - Intense pulsed light targets the pigment in your skin to remove areas of discolouration.

 - Pulsed dye lasers target a beam of light on blood vessels in your skin to lighten red-coloured skin marks, such as birthmarks.

 - Infrared lasers can treat wrinkles caused by sun damage by encouraging new skin to grow.

 - Photodynamic therapy is a technique used to treat some skin cancers but can also be used to reduce the signs of ageing.

 - Fractional resurfacing is a technique in which a laser is used in conjunction with other treatments in certain parts of the treatment area, rather than all of it.
 The treatment is done over several sessions.